 Career support becomes individualized during the third year.
-During the fourth year, the Student Affairs staff provides personalized residency application and interviewing support services.
+During the fourth year, the student affairs staff provides personalized residency application and interviewing support services.

 Our DO graduates earn placements at top medical institutions around the nation.

-The Student Affairs departments on both campuses work closely with students and faculty to provide career planning support.
-Services include interview prep workshops, cv/resume support, as well as guidance in developing a personalized career development plan.
+The Student Affairs departments at the College's locations work closely with students and faculty to provide career planning support.
+Services include interview prep workshops, CV/resume support, as well as guidance in developing a personalized career development plan.